Details of the Working Group

 Click here to read the full mission statement and working group strategy

 Further activities include a systematic promotion of HELPING and the Digital Water Globe, for instance through blogs such as those of the EGU Hydrological Sciences Division and the Young Hydrologic Society.
-We are also organising talks, for instance as part of the “Gotta Catchment All” Series by the British Hydrological Society to highlight the IAHS’ efforts.
+We are also organising talks, for instance as part of the HydroTalks podcast series by EGU!

-We have two upcoming splinter meetings during the General Assembly of the European Geosciences Union (EGU25) in Vienna, Austria (April 27 - May 2):
+We have an upcoming splinter meeting at the General Assembly of the European Geosciences Union (EGU26) in Vienna, Austria (May 3 - May 8):